Alex Guenette: NASCAR Canada Series

 Guenette ran the entire Canadian Tire Series schedule in 2013.
-Running Dodges for Jacombs Racing, he posted two top fives and another three top tens in the No. 39, compared to two did not finishes.
-Of the top fives, the best finish was a second place at Autodrome St. Eustache.
+Running Dodges for Jacombs Racing, he posted two top-fives and another three top-tens in the No. 39, compared to two did not finishes.
+Of the top-fives, the best finish was a second place at Autodrome St. Eustache.
 He received major funding from Motos Illimitees, DLGL, and Kawasaki.
 Guenette was the series' most popular driver in 2013.
-In 2014, he ran four races in the 39, but with grandfather Jacques Guenette as the owner.
+In 2014, he ran four races in the No. 39, but with grandfather Jacques Guenette as the owner.
 He posted a best finish of second, which he accomplished twice, once at St. Eustache and once at Circuit ICAR.

 NASCAR Camping World Truck Series

 Guenette's first Truck start came for Gosselin, at Canadian Tire Motorsport Park, driving the No. 39 Chevrolet Silverado, running double duty with the NASCAR Pinty's Series race that weekend.
 He was running near the top ten until oil line issues hampered Guenette's effort, and he finished 25th.
 In 2014, both of his starts came at Martinsville Speedway.
 In the spring race, he start and parked for Gosselin, finishing last after running only 32 laps.
 For the fall, Guenette was picked to drive the No. 32 Chevrolet Silverado for Turner Motorsports.
 In final practice, he posted the fastest ten-lap average.
 He qualified twelfth and finished ninth after a flat tire dropped him from sixth.